parkhyeongminn/UDLS/README.md

 The code for the paper "Uncertainty-based Data-wise Label Smoothing for Calibrating Multiple Instance Learning in Histopathology Image Classification"

+You can run the code after extracting the patch features.

-You can get the pre-trained MIL features from the work of DTFD-MIL:
+You can get the pre-trained patch features from the work of DTFD-MIL:

 https://github.com/hrzhang1123/DTFD-MIL